lorin/image-guide/README.md

 Note that guestfish doesn't mount the image directly into the local filesystem.
 Instead, it provides you with a shell interface that provides similar functionality, allowing you to view, edit, and delete files.

-Assume we have a CentOS raw image called `centos63_desktop.img` and we want to delete the `/etc/udev/rules.d/70-persistent-net.rules` file and remove `HWADDR` from the `/etc/sysconfig/network-scripts/ifcfg-eth0` file.
+Assume we have a CentOS raw image called `centos63_desktop.img` and we want to delete the `/etc/udev/rules.d/70-persistent-net.rules` file and `/lib/udev/rules.d/75-persistent-net-generator.rules` file and remove `HWADDR` from the `/etc/sysconfig/network-scripts/ifcfg-eth0` file.

-We would mount the image in read-write mode by doing
+We would mount the image in read-write mode by doing, as root:

 	guestfish --rw -a centos63_desktop.img